jit-team/jetson-nano/README.md

 }
 ```

-When you set this, you can build the image using our Dockerfile.
+When you set this, you can build the image using our Dockerfile with *docker build command*.

 ## Verify
 To check if it's working correctly run container and import tensorflow in python3.